Table of Contents

 What type of collagen is best for joints?

 As we said at the beginning, there are many types of collagen.
-If you accidentally buy a collagen that you see in the store and you are attracted by the low price and appealing label, it does not mean that it will help you with your problems.
+If you accidentally buy a collagen that you see in the store and you are attracted by the low price and attractive label, it does not mean that it will help you with your problems.
 If you suffer from joint pain (e.g. knee or shoulder), it is best to supplement the second type of collagen, which is found in cartilage.

 - hydrolyzed collagen, which is usually taken at a dose of 10 g per day